AroosaIjaz/AroosaIjaz.github.io/_pages/cv.md

 Work experience
 ======
 * Quantum machine learning scientist at Xanadu.
 May 2019 to August 2020
 * Research assistant with Prof. Fedor Jelezko at Institute for Quantum Optics, Ulm University.
-June 2015 to December 2015
+May 2015 to August 2016
 * Research assistant with Department of Physics, Lahore University of Management Sciences.
 July 2013 to June 2014
 * Research intern with Department of Computer Science, Lahore University of Management Sciences.
 June 2012 to December 2012